Language Placement Testing

 - AP Score of 1 or 2: please take the WLC Placement Test

 - Students who self-identify as a heritage speaker of the language, or have otherwise

 had 1.5+ years of extensive experience in the target language environment can register

 - If you are a Spanish heritage language learners or speakers (HLS) who would like to enroll in a language course to improve your skills or proficiency, please email firstname.lastname@example.org.
 We offer a customized HLS placement process for language courses so that you can start in the appropriate course, from 1010 to 3060.
 We welcome all levels of Spanish HLS!

 - Students with advanced language skills (e.g., native speakers, heritage speakers, students who have lived for an extended period abroad) should not enroll in first, second, and some third-year courses.
 If you do not know what your language level is or if you think your situation justifies petitioning for an exception, contact the WLC advisors before enrolling in classes.
 For pedagogical reasons, the department reserves the right to remove advanced speakers who have not successfully petitioned from classes not appropriate for their language level.

-Spanish, French, German, Italian, Chinese (simplified), Japanese, and Arabic.
+Spanish, French, German, Italian, Chinese (simplified), Korean and Japanese.

 University of Utah, Department of World Languages & Cultures

 The World Languages and Cultures department is currently offering virtual placement tests.
 Please follow the instructions at the top of this webpage to schedule a test.
 Please contact firstname.lastname@example.org if you are not able to take the test virtually.